CoinCeylon/Alectra/README.md

-# Alectra: NFT-Based Governance on Cardano
+# VoteGrants: NFT-Based Governance on Cardano

-> **Alectra is designed for student research fund treasury management and governance.**
+> **VoteGrants is designed for student research fund treasury management and governance.**
 > It empowers student communities to propose, vote, and manage research funding in a transparent, democratic, and rapid manner using Cardano blockchain technology.

-Alectra is a fast, democratic, NFT-based governance system built on Cardano, featuring:
+VoteGrants is a fast, democratic, NFT-based governance system built on Cardano, featuring:

 - **Ultra-low quorum** (2 votes to finalize)
 - **Minute-based voting** (rapid decisions)